aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 # A Seasonal State Space Model in R

 Here we will use some non-confidential data I have on the number of fishing trips taken in the West Coast Groundfish Fishery over time.
+The data are monthly from 1994 - 2014 and the variable 'trips' is a count of the total number of fishing trips taken in that month.
 The practical background here is that there have been multiple policy changes over time and I am interested in whether any of these regulatory events have altered the seasonal pattern of fishing activity.

 ```R
 library(Quandl)